thanasisn/SDR_enhancement_LAP/article/article_doc.md

 In this study, we evaluate the effects CE on GHI by investigating their frequency of occurrence, intensity, and duration in a thirty-year period of GHI observations at Thessaloniki, Greece.
-We used modeled clear sky irradiance, as a baseline to identify cloud enhancements.
-We were able to determine some trends of the phenomenon, it's Climatology, and some of their general characteristics.
-We weren't able to find a comparable study that provides trends for similar long term dataset, as ours.
-The recording of the GHI signal is the mean of one-minute.
-Thus, the minimum resolution of CE events, in this study is one minute.
+We used modeled clear sky irradiance as a baseline to identify cloud enhancements and we determined long term trends of the above mentioned metrics, their climatology and some general characteristics.
+To our knowledge there are no other studies that provide trends from such long dataset.

 In the relative bibliography different definition have been used for these events, some of the are summarized by Gueymard (2017).
 Here, we defined as CE events, the cases when the measured GHI at ground level, exceeds the expected value under clear-sky conditions.
-Similar, we define as extreme cloud enhancement events (ECE), the cases when GHI, exceeds the Total Solar Irradiance (TSI) on horizontal plane at ground level.
-Although the duration of these bursts varies, from instantaneous to several minutes, here we are constrained by the recorded data, to one-minute steps.
+Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI).
+Although the duration of these bursts can vary, from seconds to several minutes, here we are constrained by the recorded data, to one-minute steps.

 # 2 Data and methodology

-## 2.1 GHI data
+## 2.1 Instrumentation and data

 The monitoring site is operating in the Laboratory of Atmospheric Physics of the Aristotle University of Thessaloniki